anandijain/DSP/README.md

   https://www.youtube.com/watch?v=tgamhuQnOkM

-note: Not all of this code was written by me.
+note: not all of this code was written by me.
 I have taken pieces from these sources and added some of my own code.